Australian Government

 Wind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.

-Winds: Northwesterly 10 to 15 knots tending westerly in the late afternoon.
+Winds: Westerly 10 to 15 knots turning southwesterly during the afternoon and evening.
 Seas: Around 1 metre.
 Swell: West to southwesterly below 1 metre.
-Weather: Partly cloudy.
+Weather: Cloudy.

 * Calls to 1300 number cost around 27.5c inc. GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine